The Troubled Life and Loves of Virginia Woolf

 Virginia Woolf was educated at home by her literary-minded parents and mingled with intellectuals of the day while growing up growing up.
 In her later essays she revealed sexual abuse by male siblings during her childhood.

 At around the age of 15 in 1897, Virginia Woolf suffered the first of many nervous breakdowns in her life, after mourning the deaths of her mother and half-sister Stella in a 2-year span.
 Woolf's half-sister Laura Stephen had a severe mental illness and had been institutionalized after the death of their mother Julia Stephen in 1895.
-Virginia Woolf would experience mood swings, weight loss, breakdowns and following periods of depression throughout her life, and today she would likely have been diagnosed with bi-polar disease or an associated mental illness.
+Virginia Woolf would experience mood swings, weight loss, breakdowns and following periods of depression throughout her life, and today she would likely have been diagnosed with bi-polar disease, schizo-affective disorder, schizophrenia, or an associated mental illness.

 Woolf recovered from her first breakdown and was able to study degree-level courses at King's College London between 1897-1901.
 During this time she began writing, and her first article was published in The Guardian (a clerical journal) in December 1904.
 That same year, 22-year-old Virginia's father died and she was institutionalized briefly after second breakdown.